Radiative corrections in nucleon time-like form factors measurements: Conclusions

 \section{Conclusions}

 We conclude that the initial state radiation (at the hadron vertex) is not negligible and can be calculated and incorporated into the total radiative correction.
-If the precision of the cross section measurement is of the order of 3-5$\%$, the total correction obtained in this paper can be used to correct the Born cross section before the comparaison with the experimental data.
-We have shown that the interference between the initial and final state radiations is rather large.
-The evaluation of this correction in terms of structure functions and evolution equations [25] must be performed with caution.
+If the precision of the cross section measurement is of the order of 3-5$\%$, the total model independent correction obtained in this paper can be used to correct the measured cross section, before the comparaison with the Born cross section needed to discriminate between the different model assumptions of the proton form factors.

+We have shown that the interference between the initial and final state radiations is the main contribution to the charge asymmetry $ {\cal A}$.
+The evaluation of this radiative correction in terms of structure functions and evolution equations [27] must be performed with caution.
 A study of the angular distribution of the photon shows a non negligible part of the photons emitted outside the cone of angle $\theta_{\gamma} \leq m/E$.\\

 In contrast to space-like elastic electron-proton scattering, in the time-like region we can consider the shape of the $e^+$ and $e^-$ angular distributions separately to exhibit the charge asymmetry.
-The numerical result displayed in Fig. 6 shows the limit of this statement.
+The numerical result displayed in Fig. 9 shows the limit of this statement.
 We suggest the measurement of two observables namely ${\cal S}$ and ${\cal A}$.\\

-We would like to emphasize that the Monte Carlo event generators have been developed in the course of this work.
-For this particular reaction, our code is more accurate than the PHOTOS Monte Carlo [26] where the interference between the initial and final state radiation is ignored.